emartindale7/GRAD521_DMPMartindale_2022/index.md

 # Data description

 The research that I will be working on involves observing mice in their cages to see how they react in a familiar environment over the course of a study.
-The mice will be observed using an electric field sensor and this data will be used to develop a [].
+The mice will be observed using an electric field sensor and this data will be used to develop a machine learning model that can automatically sort the data into different wake or sleep stages.
-The specific research question this project will be answering is how well can a [].
+The specific research question this project will be answering is how well can a machine learning system predict the activity of mice.

 For this research question, I will need to collect data from the electric field sensors and from a secondary source such as a video of the cages.
 The video will be used to verify sleep/ wake states of the mice that are scored using the electric field data.